focus-trap/focus-trap/README.md

 ### focusTrap.unpause()

 Unpause an active focus trap.
 (See `pause()`, above.)

+Focus is forced into the trap just as described for `focusTrap.activate()`.

 If the focus trap has not been activated or has not been paused, nothing happens.